What does this measure?

-This indicator measures median value of owner-occupied housing with a mortgage across all Erie County for the latest data year.
+This indicator measures median value of homes sold across all Erie County for the latest data year.
 The trend for Median Home Price is up and better from 2017 to 2018, with a reported increase of +8.76% within the County, representing +$9,200.
 However, this one-year increase is still not as high as the 5-year high, which was $115,000 in 2016.
 Relatively, this trend is flat for the 5-year period.

 This indicator measures the median rent cost across all Erie County for latest data year.
 The trend for Median Rent Cost is up and worse from 2017 to 2018, with a reported increase of +1.94% within the County, representing +$14.

 How does Erie compare to its Peers?

 To download the data, select the icon in the lower right corner of the table above.